 I'm Mark van Roojen, a professor of philosophy at the University of Nebraska - Lincoln.
 I mainly teach and publish in the areas of metaethics, ethics and political philosophy.
 Both my teaching and research interests are covered in more depth on my philosophy page, linked in the sidebar.
-It includes links to most of my published papers as well as some unpublished papers, syllabi for courses I teach and other relevant stuff.
-I have some new things I'm working on that I talk about a bit on that section of my website, so if your interests are in philosophy have a look.
+It includes links to many of my published papers as well as some unpublished papers, syllabi for courses I teach and other relevant stuff.
+It is, however somewhat out of date and I am thinking of getting my papers up on PhilPapers.org rather than here.

 I've also got a page up about a small milling machine my father built before he died in 1998.
 He worked for many years as an engineer at Ingersoll Milling Machine Company and had hoped to use it to build models when he retired.
 And that page has a link to a bit of information about a model steam engine boiler he completed prior to his death.
 I also have links to a page about my mom who died in 2003.

 As you can tell this website is pretty old school in layout and even content.
 I first put it up 25 years ago and it has grown with time without major reformatting.
 These days I don't update it like I used to but I am trying a bit to edit out things that are no longer true.

 copyright 1997, 1999, 2003, 2009, 2010, 2011, 2014, 2015, 2023 email@example.com